 There are several ways you can identify tickets with no replies.
 The easiest way is with Explore's brackets attributes.
 Use this recipe to learn how to create a query that uses this attribute.

 - Zendesk Explore Professional or Enterprise

 - Editor or Admin permissions (see Giving agents access to Explore)

 - In Explore, click the query ( ) icon.

-This displays a list of how many tickets are in each reply bracket - including tickets with no replies.Note: You can use this to create a visualisation of all the brackets, by moving Agent replies brackets to the Columns panel, and then choosing the visualization you want; a Pie or Column chart would work well.
+This displays a list of how many tickets are in each reply bracket - including tickets with no replies.Note: You can use this query to create a visualization of all the brackets by dragging the Agent replies brackets attribute to the Columns panel, and then choosing the visualization you want; a Pie or Column chart work well.

-To filter the query to the number of tickets with no replies, click Agent replies brackets and choose 0.
+To filter the query to only show the number of tickets with no replies, click Agent replies brackets and choose 0.

 You can then move Agent replies brackets to the Filters panel.

 To see how many active tickets have not yet been replied to, add Ticket status to the Filters panel.
-Click it, and exclude Solved and Closed results.
+Click the filter, then exclude Solved and Closed results.

 This will display a Key Performance Indicator (KPI) of how many tickets are awaiting a first reply.